What is minification?

 The combine is the process that puts all JS files together and serves and executes them as a single file.
 Therefore, it reduces the number of HTTP requests.

 Since HTTP/2 supports multiplexing, it’s not necessary to use this option on the servers that use HTTP/2.
+You need to enable the minification option to use the combine feature since version 3.2.
+It also automatically disables when delay JS is enabled. (because of compatibility reasons)

-How does PoweredCache JS minification/combine works?
+How does PoweredCache JS minification/combine work?

 - react and react-dom handlers (used by the WordPress core)